GoGoKo699/Hopf-ansatz/README.md

 `Mottonen-ideal-PS-Adam` applies Adam to the physical post-multiplexing Möttönen rotation angles with an exact gradient equivalent to infinite-shot parameter shift.

 Both Adam baselines use adaptive cost-only backtracking.
-Trial evaluations are additional objective calls, not additional gradient, metric-estimation, Hessian, or Hamiltonian-action primitives.
+The diagnostics record the associated trial-evaluation counter, but these baselines are intended as implementation diagnostics rather than a standalone resource-accounting study.

 ## Seed convention